dball2SP2025/dball2SP2025.github.io/README.md

 ## My Websites
 - [Domain Turnpike](domainturnpike.com): This is my domain name and web hosting reseller website.
 Check it out if you need domains or hosting!
 - [Domain Reseller Accounts](domainreselleraccounts.com): Check this out if you are interested in having your own domain name and hosting reseller account!
-- [Invest Online Real Estate](investonlinerealestate.com) - My blog for entrepreneurs and aspiring investors.
+- [Invest Online Real Estate](investonlinerealestate.com): My blog for entrepreneurs and aspiring investors.
-- [My GitHub](dball2SP2025.github.io): Here you can find my GitHub repository for WTCC.
+- [My WTCC GitHub Repository](dball2SP2025.github.io): Here you can find my GitHub repository for WTCC.
 This repository will hold assignments for CTI110